expo/expo/docs/pages/versions/v31.0.0/guides/splash-screens.md

 Splash screen behaves in most cases exactly the same as in iOS case.

-There is slightly difference when it comes down to **standalone Android applications**.
+There is a slight difference when it comes down to **standalone Android applications**.
-In this scenario extra attention should be paid to [Android.`splash` section](../workflow/configuration.html#android) configuration provided by [`app.json`](../workflow/configuration.html).
+In this scenario extra attention should be paid to [`android.splash` section](../workflow/configuration.html#android) configuration inside [`app.json`](../workflow/configuration.html).

-Depending on the `resizeMode` you choose you will get followings:
+Depending on the `resizeMode` you will get the following behavior:
-- **cover** - In this mode Expo is leveraging Android possibility to present static bitmap at the very beginning of the application start.
-Unfortunately Android (unlike iOS) is not supporting provided image stretching, so Expo will just present given image centered on the screen.
+- **cover** - In this mode your app will be leveraging Android's ability to present a static bitmap at the very beginning of the application start.
+Unfortunately, Android (unlike iOS) is not supporting stretching provided image, so the application will just present given image centered on the screen.
-By default `splash.image` would be used as `mdpi` resource.
+By default `splash.image` would be used as the `mdpi` resource.
 It's up to you to provide graphics that meet your expectations and fit the screen dimension.
 To achieve this, use different resolutions for [different device DPIs](configuration.html#mdpi), from `mdpi` to `xxxhdpi`.
-- **contain** - As described in _cover_ mode we're unable to dynamically adjust image to screen size at the very beginning of the application start.
-Therefore in this mode only background color will be presented and a while later when some view hierarchy is mounted we'll show provided `splash.image`.
+- **contain** - As described in `cover` mode it isn't possible to dynamically adjust image to the screen size at the very beginning of the application start.
+Therefore, in this mode, at first only background color will be presented and then, when some view hierarchy is mounted, `splash.image` will be shown.

 ### Ejected ExpoKit apps